nullromo/mtg-spoiler-notifier/README.md

 The account name is `mtgspoilernotifier@gmail.com`.

+## Discord Credentials

+To get updates in Discord, a Discord webhook needs to be set up for a channel. mtg-spoiler-notifier will POST to the webhook to send a message in that Discord channel.
+The webhooks are stored as secrets in this repo.

 ## How To Get on the List

 To get added to the list, you can submit a pull request that adds your e-mail